Returning to My First Love: My Exciting New Role at RTS

 It’s that time of year again.

-A wonderful new crop of seminary students has arrived here at RTS-Charlotte and today they begin the grueling month-long experience of Summer Greek.
+A wonderful new crop of seminary students has arrived here at RTS-Charlotte and they are in the middle of a grueling month-long experience of Summer Greek.
 And, like all seminary students before them, they will begin to ask the question of why studying these ancient languages even matters.
 After all, a few years after graduation all will be forgotten.
 In the midst of a busy pastoral life, who could possibly maintain proficiency in the languages?

 Continue reading...